jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017-03-27-why-I-started-buying-physical-books.md

 </small>

 <small>
 ** I'm not condemning fellow Christians who are still downloading copyrighted materials.
-But I am not hesitant to that it is wrong.
+But I am not hesitant to say that it is wrong.
 I would like to plead with you to consider this: Telling people the truth is not the same as condemning people.
 Saying that "it is wrong" is not the same as saying that "you will always be wrong" or "you are not a Christian anymore".
 </small>

 <small>
-*** … For atheists out there, I would like to say this: At least Christians have an explanation on why we sometimes behave the wrong way.
+*** … For atheists out there, I would like to say this: _"At least Christians have an explanation on why we sometimes behave the wrong way."_
 </small>

 <small>